avcordaro/data-science-independent-projects/README.md

 The list of projects is as follows:

-* __Detecting Pneumonia from Chest X-Rays__ - attempting to build a visualisation model that can predict whether a patient has pneumonia from their chest x-ray.
+* __Detecting Pneumonia from Chest X-Rays (PyTorch)__ - attempting to build a visualisation model that can predict whether a patient has pneumonia from their chest x-ray.

-* __Predicting Flight Arrival Delays__ - attempting to build a model that can predict the arrival delay of flights, using information available at take-off, for the The U.S. Department of Transportation's 2015 Domestic Flights dataset.
+* __Predicting Flight Arrival Delays (scikit-learn)__ - attempting to build a model that can predict the arrival delay of flights, using information available at take-off, for the The U.S. Department of Transportation's 2015 Domestic Flights dataset.

-* __Predicting Winners of Diamond Ranked Matches in League of Legends__ - attempting to build a model that can predict the winners of diamond ranked matches in the very popular competitive strategy game, League of Legends.
+* __Predicting Winners of Diamond Ranked Matches in League of Legends (scikit-learn)__ - attempting to build a model that can predict the winners of diamond ranked matches in the very popular competitive strategy game, League of Legends.

-* __Recognising Blood Cell Types from Sample Images__ - attempting to build a visualisation model that can recognise and classify blood cell types, from images of blood cell samples.
+* __Recognising Blood Cell Types from Sample Images (Keras/Tensorflow)__ - attempting to build a visualisation model that can recognise and classify blood cell types, from images of blood cell samples.

-* __Recognising Sign Language Hand Gestures__ - attempting to build a visulation model that can accurately recognise sign language hand gestures (from Amercian Sign Language) and map them to the letters in the alphabet that they represent.
+* __Recognising Sign Language Hand Gestures (Keras/Tensorflow)__ - attempting to build a visulation model that can accurately recognise sign language hand gestures (from Amercian Sign Language) and map them to the letters in the alphabet that they represent.